Friday 12 May 2023

 Patients are our best experts, learn from ME

-What people with ME want doctors
+What people with ME & Severe ME want doctors

 & other healthcare staff to know

-Patients want to be listened to and believed.
+Patients, especially those with Severe ME want to be listened to and believed.

 They want to hear the words 'I believe you'.